LoongDoctor/LoongDoctor.github.io/_pages/about.md

 # 🌏 Project (team member)
 - National Natural Science Foundation of China under Grant 61772166,61662071,61562077,61662069.
-- the Key Program of the Natural Science Foundation of Zhejiang province of China under Grant LZ17F020002.
+- The Key Program of the Natural Science Foundation of Zhejiang province of China under Grant LZ17F020002.
-- the Open Research Fund of Key Laboratory of Cryptography of Zhejiang Province.
+- The Open Research Fund of Key Laboratory of Cryptography of Zhejiang Province.

 # 📖 Others
 - None.